ViktorAlm/Nasjonalbank-converter/README.md

 ```
 "no.16khz.0463-1/", "no.16khz.0463-2/", "no.16khz.0463-3/", "no.16khz.0463-4/", "no.16khz.0464-testing/"]
 ```
 Run it in the same path as the folders.
+Line 177-178 sets which folders to convert merge them or remove howevery you feel like.
 The paths works on ubuntu.
 This has no fancy threading.
 1 core to rule them all.

 ### Swedish:
 * sve.16khz.0467-1.tar.gz